-Segment profit is comprised of gross profit for the segment less operating expenses that do not include amortization, stock based compensation expenses and certain other items.
+Segment profit is comprised of gross profit for the segment less operating expenses that do not include amortization of purchased intangible assets, stock based compensation expenses and certain other items.

 The Company manages its assets on a group basis, not by segments, as many of its assets are shared or co-mingled.
 The Company's CODM does not regularly review asset information by segments and, therefore, the Company does not report asset information by segment.